Rule 173-39-02.10 | ODA provider certification: nutritional consultations.

 (a) The provider may use an electronic system if the system does all of the following:

-(i) Collects the individual's name, date of consultation, time of day each consultation begins and ends, name of licensed dietitian providing consultation, and an identifier (e.g., electronic signature, fingerprint, password, swipe card, bar code) unique to the individual.
+(i) Collects the individual's name, date of consultation, time of day each consultation begins and ends, name of licensed dietitian providing consultation, and a unique identifier of the individual.